Philadelphia Eagles: New York Giants

-Washington Commanders

-While not as big as the rivalries with the Giants and Cowboys, the Eagles' historical rivalry with the Washington Redskins / Washington Football Team / Washington Commanders has still been fierce.
-Although the two franchises played in the same division in the Eagles' inaugural 1933 season, their first meeting did not take place until October 21, 1934, during Washington's first year under the Boston Redskins moniker; the Redskins defeated the Eagles 6–0 at Fenway Park.
-Washington currently leads the all-time series 90–87–6.
-Since 2010, the rivalry has been very even overall with the Eagles winning 19 of the last 31 matchups.

 Conference

 Atlanta Falcons

 The Eagles lead the Atlanta Falcons 21–16–1, with a 3–1 lead in playoff games.
 The rivalry first emerged after the Falcons upset the Eagles in the 1978 Wild Card Round 14–13, and only intensified further during the 2000s thanks to the rivalry between prominent dual-threat quarterbacks Donovan McNabb and Michael Vick.
 Recently, the Eagles' path to winning Super Bowl LII included a 2017 divisional round victory over the Falcons.

+Tampa Bay Buccaneers

+The Eagles trail the overall series 13-12, with having a 2-4 record against the Buccaneers in the playoffs.
+The most notable matchup was the 2002 NFC Championship Game, where the Eagles lost 27-10, and was also the final game ever played at Veterans Stadium.

 Interconference

+Kansas City Chiefs

+Despite playing in separate conferences, the Eagles played the Chiefs at least once a year since 2021, with two of those match ups being Super Bowls.
+The Chiefs beat the Eagles in Super Bowl LVII 38-35, with the Eagles getting their revenge in Super Bowl LIX, winning 40-22.